BouncingKomodo/mern_learning/README.md

-# mern_learning
+# MERN Stack Learning Project

-Learning about MERN stack
+Learning about MERN stack, from LinkedIn